 Discord is no doubt the most popular VOIP app in the gaming community.
-With over 90 million registered users, this ever-growing platform has a lot cool stuff to offer.
-However, many users are having problems with Discord such as Discord stuck on connecting.
+With over 90 million registered users, this ever-growing platform has a lot of cool stuff to offer.
+However, many users are having problems with Discord such as Discord being stuck on connecting.
 This can be rather frustrating, but it’s not hard to fix it at all.
-Here is a full guide for you to fix Discord not connecting issue quickly.
+Here is a full guide for you to fix the Discord not connecting issues quickly.

 Why Discord connecting forever?

-You may wonder why does Discord stuck on connecting while your network is working just fine.
+You may wonder why Discord is stuck on connecting while your network is working just fine.
 Actually, there are a few things that prevent Discord from connecting.

 - Antivirus Software

 Third-party antivirus software is a known cause of various connection problems, especially McAfee.

 Discord is based on a UDP (User Datagram Protocol) , so most proxy servers can not work with it.